GalaxyGate/guides/docs/hosting/discord/python.md

 !!! note
     If you don't use virtual environments, then you can just reassign the `ExecStart` part to `ExecStart=/usr/bin/python3.7 bot.py`

+To save these changes in `nano` you would simply type CTRL-X to save your change, `y` to confirm the change, and `Enter` to write that change to `/etc/systemd/system/my_bot.service`

 Now you would enter this command to tell systemd to see your newly created or changed